Oklahoma's 1st congressional district

-Oklahoma's 1st congressional district is in the northeastern corner of the state and borders Kansas.
+Oklahoma's 1st congressional district is in the northeastern corner of the state.
 Anchored by Tulsa, it is largely coextensive with the Tulsa metropolitan area.
-It includes all of Tulsa, Washington and Wagoner counties, and parts of Rogers and Creek counties.
+The district contains all of Tulsa County as well as portions of Creek, Rogers & Wagoner counties.
 Although it has long been reckoned as the Tulsa district, a small portion of Tulsa itself is located in the 3rd district.

-Principal cities in the district (other than Tulsa) include Bartlesville, Broken Arrow, Bixby, Jenks, Owasso, Sand Springs, and Wagoner.
+Principal cities in the district (other than Tulsa) include Broken Arrow, Bixby, Jenks, Owasso, Sand Springs, and Wagoner.

 The district is currently represented by Republican Kevin Hern who defeated Democratic nominee Tim Gilpin to replace Jim Bridenstine, who resigned to become NASA Administrator in 2018.